hom-bahrani/Julia-Project-Starter/README.md

 ## Setup

-**Note**: If you update the package name in the `Project.toml` rename the file in the `src/ProjectStarter.jl` file to `src/New-Package-Name.jl` this should prevent any errors when setting up the project.
-Remember to also import the new package into your tests `using New-Package-Name`.
+**Note**: If you update the package name in the `Project.toml` rename the file in the `src/ProjectStarter.jl` to `src/New-Package-Name.jl` this should prevent any errors when setting up the project.
+Remember to also import the new package into your tests with `using New-Package-Name` statement at the top.

 ### 1. Activate Your Project Environment